Vyral/charlie-epstein-blog/_posts/2017-09-26-dont-get-suedknow-your-revenue-sharing-fees.md

 As a planned sponsor fiduciary, there are certain questions you must ask yourself.
 Are those fees reasonable?
 Can you reduce those fees?
 If so, how?

-**We can help you with those questions by offering our b-1 vendor benchmarking service free of charge.&nbsp;**All you have to do is give Matt Gilmore, one of our planning consultants, a call at (413) 539-2379.
+**We can help you with those questions by offering our B-1 Vendor Benchmarking service free of charge.&nbsp;**All you have to do is give Matt Gilmore, one of our planning consultants, a call at (413) 539-2379.
 He’ll help you uncover all the fees in your plan and protect you from a fiduciary liability lawsuit by benchmarking those fees.

 If you have any other questions about revenue sharing or creating a paycheck for life, don’t hesitate to give me a call or send me an email.
 I’d be glad to help.